KilledByAPixel/LittleJS/README.md

 - For size coding competitions like [js13kGames](https://js13kgames.com/), [a special example project builds to a 7KB zip file](https://killedbyapixel.github.io/LittleJS/examples/js13k)
 - Builds to a Windows executable with [Electron](https://www.electronjs.org/) for distribution on platforms like Steam
 - Open Source with the [MIT license](https://github.com/KilledByAPixel/LittleJS/blob/main/LICENSE) so it can be used for anything you want

+### And more...

+- Node.js build system
+- Debug primitives rendering system
+- Particle effects system and design tool
+- Bitmap font rendering and includes a built in engine font
 - Medal system tracks and displays achievements with Newgrounds integration

 ## How to use LittleJS